torvalds/linux/Documentation/sound/kernel-api/writing-an-alsa-driver.rst

 If the control value changes frequently (e.g. the VU meter), ``VOLATILE`` flag should be given.
-This means that the control may be changed without `Change notification`_.
+This means that the control may be changed without `Change yestification`_.
 Applications should poll such a control constantly.

 When the control is inactive, set the ``INACTIVE`` flag, too.
 There are